The Red Summer (EP)

-The Red Summer is the first special extended play and the fifth overall by South Korean girl group Red Velvet.
+The Red Summer is the first special extended play (fifth overall) by South Korean girl group Red Velvet.
 Marketed as the group's first "special summer" release, the five-track EP was released digitally on July 9, 2017, and physically the following day by SM Entertainment.
 Primarily a dance-pop and EDM record, it is the second major release from Red Velvet to focus solely on their "red" concept, following their debut studio album The Red (2015).
-It was later proceeded by Summer Magic as both the second "special summer" extended play and the third major "red" release.
+It was later proceeded by Summer Magic (2018) and Velvet Summer (2026) as the second and third "special summer" extended plays.

 The Red Summer received positive reviews from music critics, who complimented its showcasing of the group's "bright and vivid" side.
 It was a commercial success, becoming the group's sixth consecutive Gaon Album Chart topper and their third to debut atop the Billboard World Albums chart, thus setting the record for the most number-one albums among K-pop girl groups at the time.
 The EP spawned the single "Red Flavor", and has since become one of the group's signature songs.